 In that spirit, below are the things I think contributed most to the change, in no particular order:

-- I realized how incredibly insane and fascinating history is (you really can't make the stuff up), and that smart, superbly talented people have spent years, often decades, of their life condensing history into thoughtful, readable, well-researched books.
+- I realized how incredibly insane and fascinating history is (you really can't make the stuff up), and that smart, superbly talented people have spent years, often decades, of their lives condensing history into thoughtful, readable, well-researched books.
 Compare that to the drivel on reddit or cnn, that involves 10 seconds of thought, if any, and propagates via our most basic primal urges.
-Plus, there are so many great options for books: you have all of written history to pick from, the best of billions of people's efforts over two millennia!
+Plus, there are so many great options for books: you have all of written history to pick from, the best of billions of people's efforts over two millennia.

 - Audiobooks and bluetooth headphones.
 I read around a third of books via audiobook, and I would not be able to consume these books otherwise.
 Commuting to work, doing chores, working out, relaxing in the evening are now all times when I often listen to books.
 I vastly prefer actually reading a physical book (I tend to wander off in thought every minute or so, which is not entirely compatible with listening to an audiobook), so I listen to “lighter” content in audiobook format, where missing a few paragraphs isn't going to matter.
-Self-help / business books are especially good paired with audio, since they are often 80% filler and painfully repetitive if you do happen to pay full attention.
+Self-help / business books are especially good paired with audio, since they are often 80% filler and painfully repetitive if you do accidentally happen to pay full attention.

 - Last, an easy one, I read books I really enjoy!
 If I'm part way through a book and don't think it is a good use of my time, I stop reading it immediately – there are too many great books to waste time on ones you don't like.
 Similarly, aggressively skimming or skipping parts is much better than letting a boring or irrelevant part of a book turn you off from the rest of it, or from reading in general.
 I also choose what I read carefully; if I'm going to spend 5-30 hours reading a book, it makes sense to do an hour or two of research before committing to a book.
 I find goodreads ratings and reviews to be high quality and accurate for non-fiction books (less so, perhaps, for teen romance novels).
 Amazon aggregate ratings are useless, although individual reviews can be informative.
 Blog posts / reviews by subject matter experts are great if available as well.